bbc/audio-orchestration/packages/template/Readme.md

 #### `src/components`

 Each _component_ contains at least one `.jsx` file defining the React component, and usually it also has a `.scss` file defining the styling.
 Some components have multiple `.jsx` files for sub-components or to provide a version of the component that is connected to the state.
+Note that all `.scss` files must be separately imported in `src/index.js`.

 For the style sheets (`.scss` files), we scope all class names to always begin with the name of the component folder.
 Where shorter class names are desired, these must be combined with a scoped name to ensure styles don't affect other components.